natalka1122/Eve-NG-in-Google-Cloud/README.md

 root@eve-ng:~# uname -r
 4.15.0-1029-gcp
 ```
-* Change the kernel by executing below commands, there might be a better way to do this, let me know if so:
+* Change the kernel by executing below commands, there might be a better way to do this, `let me know if so`:

 ```
 root@eve-ng:~# cd /boot/